vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 ```
 u: ( I * like << really >> photos)
 ```
-and input _photos I really like_ then it would match because it found "I * like" then found anywhere really and then reset the position freely back to start and found photos somewhere in the sentence.
+and input _photos I really like_ then it would match because it found `I * like` then found anywhere really and then reset the position freely back to start and found photos somewhere in the sentence.

-## Choices `[ ]`
+## Choices `[` `]`

 You can match alternate words in the same position by placing those choices in brackets.
 ```